NxPKG/khulnasoft-docs/content/workers-ai/tutorials/build-a-retrieval-augmented-generation-ai.md

 ## 3. Adding the AI package

-To begin using Cloudflare's AI products, you can add the `@cloudflare/ai` package to your application, and enable the `AI` binding in your application configuration.
+To begin using Khulnasoft's AI products, you can add the `@cloudflare/ai` package to your application, and enable the `AI` binding in your application configuration.
 This will allow you to query a large language model from directly inside your code.

 First, install the `@cloudflare/ai` package: